bitzesty/vigilion-ruby/README.md

 # Vigilion

-This Ruby gem is for integrating with the Vigilion Anti-Virus & Malware file scanning service.
+This Ruby gem is for integrating with the [Vigilion Anti-Virus & Malware file scanning service](https://www.vigilion.com/).

-If you are using Rails, you should use are [Rails gem]( https://github.com/vigilion/vigilion-rails), which includes integration with Active Record and Action Controller.
+If you are using Rails, you should use our [Rails gem]( https://github.com/vigilion/vigilion-rails), which includes integration with Active Record and Action Controller.